This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-If you have any ingredients leftover from this sausage stuffing recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small sausage stuffing recipe, check out our Leftover Ingredients Recipe Finder.

 Recipe Variations

-How To Make Sausage Stuffing (Dressing)
+How To Make Small Batch Sausage Stuffing

 Expert Tips

-Traditional Single Serving Sides
+Single Serving Sides

 Frequently Asked Questions